beeftapareseller/docs/src/UI.md

+---
+title: UI
+description: Create a rich UI and interactions in the Puter desktop environment.
+---

 The UI API provides a comprehensive set of tools for creating rich user interfaces and interacting with the Puter desktop environment.
 It includes window management, dialogs, and desktop integration features.

 ## Available Functions